If You Still Believe

 Welcome to Valkyrie, a shrine dedicated to the character Rose from the video game The Legend of Dragoon, created as part of BAB’s “The Road to Hell is Paved With Good Intentions” Challenge.

 Don’t worry, I am carrying out your will.

-Just as The Legend of Dragoon is the chronicle of one lone woman’s journey as she continues to fight a war that ought to have been decided long ago, this shrine is a tribute to a remarkable character and an even more remarkable woman.
+Just as The Legend of Dragoon is the chronicle of one lone woman’s journey as she continues to fight a battle that ought to have been decided long ago, this shrine is a tribute to a character who, after all these years, remains remarkable in many respects.